Emily Haithwaite

 The national strategy comprises seven strategic priorities, with detailed actions contributing to each:

-The national strategy can be viewed here.
+View the national strategy.
 Businesses should consider the strategy when preparing or updating business risk assessments (BRAs).

 Linked to the strategy is a statement on Jersey's approach to risk within the finance sector.
 This will be a developing document, to be revised annually and updated to reflect any changes in circumstances.
 It details the risks main risks to which Jersey's financial services industry is subject and articulates both Jersey's tolerance for, and framework for managing, that risk.
 Again, businesses should be aware of and play close attention to this statement.